RobbertV/com.device-usage-calculator/README.md

 1. Create a Power Price virtual device
 2. Choose the type of measuring you would like (kWh, W, m3, GJ, l, g, oz, gal, ft3)
-3. In settings of the device you can optionally set the prefered currency
+3. In settings of the device you can optionally set the prefered currency, decimals and more...
 4. Use the device action cards to start, update & stop measuring of a usage session
 5. The session outcome will be stored in the device and can be used inside flows to report the outcomes

+Optional:
+Show session details per device on your dashboard widget